-Spend Some Time Outdoors
+Spend Time Outdoors

-Renamed in 2015 in honor of late Nisqually tribe leader Billy Frank, Jr., this preserve on the banks of the Nisqually River was established in 1974 to protect migratory birds of the area.
+Renamed in 2015 in honor of the late Nisqually tribe leader, the Billy Frank Jr. Nisqually National Wildlife Refuge on the banks of the Nisqually River was originally established in 1974 to protect migratory birds of the area.
 It's a beautiful spot for birdwatching and hiking.

 The Mount St. Helens Visitor Center at Silver Lake, part of Seaquest State Park, is one of the best and most informative of the several visitor centers in the area.

 Located five miles east of the Castle Rock exit, the Silver Lake Visitor Center offers an extraordinary film about the 1981 eruption of Mount St. Helens, fascinating exhibits and artifacts, a bookshop, and an outdoor boardwalk trail.
 On clear days you will see a view of the volcano in the distance.
 This visitor center is approximately 45 miles from Mount St. Helens.

 The Great Wolf Lodge at Grand Mound is a massive indoor-water-park-resort that's a family-friendly destination located just north of Centralia.
 While you'll have to book a room to take advantage of the water park, during a short stop the Lodge is ideal to grab a snack or meal in one of Great Wolf's many eateries like the Woodfire Grill, Grizzly Rob's Bar, or Starbucks.
 If traveling with kids, there are several toy shops to grab a distraction for the rest of the car ride or ply them with a sweet treat from the Candy Company.